 - Yes, members may change their PCP selection at any time throughout the year.
 The PCP change will be effective the same day.
 Each family member may choose a different PCP, including a pediatrician for children.

-- Yes, an employee may request case management by calling Customer Care or filling out an online request form.
+- Yes, a member may request case management by calling Customer Care or filling out an online request form.

 - Prior authorization is required on certain drugs before coverage is available.
 If your formulary states that prior authorization or step therapy is required, your doctor should submit a prior authorization request to GlobalHealth for approval.
 If the request is not approved, you still have the option to pay for the drug at your expense.